-The modern mullet is a variation of the traditional cut which has distinct differences in length from the top and sides to the back of the hair.
+The modern mullet is a variation of the traditional cut with distinct differences in length from the top and sides to the back of the hair.
 The modern approach is more versatile, letting you experiment with different lengths, adding layers, and incorporating fades.
-This allows you to personalize your haircut and it can be easily adapted to suit your face shape and highlight your features.
+This allows you to personalize your haircut and easily adapt to suit your face shape and highlight your features.

 9. Wolf Cut Mullet

 The wolf cut hairstyle combines the mullet and the shag, giving you a wonderful, heavily layered finish.
 The hair on the top and sides is slightly shorter than the hair on the back, but the layers create a contrast.
 It is an excellent hairstyle for creating movement and boosting volume.
 The layers benefit thin hair, making it appear thicker and fuller, and can remove weight from thick hair.